MichaelFernandoKingLuise/Arduino-Uno-Based-Train-Detection-System/README.md

 The repository contains code for a train detection system built with an Arduino Uno, developed in C++.
-This system uses ultrasonic sensors to measure distance, servo motors to control barriers, and incorporates buzzers and LEDs to provide both audio and visual alerts
+This system uses ultrasonic sensors to measure distance, servo motors to control barriers, and incorporates buzzers and LEDs to provide both audio and visual alerts.